mstksg/inCode/copy/entries/huffman-2.md

 True
 ~~~

-Sweet!
+Neat!
 We can also write it to a file and re-read:

 ~~~haskell
 λ: encodeFile "test.dat" t